Movie projector: Predecessors

-After years of development, Edison eventually introduced the coin-operated peep-box Kinetoscope movie viewer in 1893, mostly in dedicated parlours.
+After years of development, Edison eventually introduced the coin-operated peep-box Kinetoscope movie viewer in 1893, mostly in dedicated parlors.
 He believed this was a commercially much more viable system than projection in theatres.
 Many other film pioneers found chances to study the technology of the kinetoscope and further developed it for their own movie projection systems.

 The Eidoloscope, devised by Eugene Augustin Lauste for the Latham family, was demonstrated for members of the press on 21 April 1895 and opened to the paying public on May 20, in a lower Broadway store with films of the Griffo-Barnett prize boxing fight, taken from Madison Square Garden's roof on 4 May.
 It was the first commercial projection.

+Nicholas Power opened a repair shop for Edison projectors, studied them, and developed one of the earliest and most successful projectors without excessive flicker.

-Max and Emil Skladanowsky projected motion pictures with their Bioscop, a flickerfree duplex construction, from 1 to 31 November 1895.
+Max and Emil Skladanowsky projected motion pictures with their Bioscop, a flicker-free duplex construction, from 1 to 31 November 1895.
 They started to tour with their motion pictures, but after catching the second presentation of the Cinématographe Lumière in Paris on 28 December 1895, they seemed to choose not to compete.
 They still presented their motion pictures in several European cities until March 1897, but eventually the Bioscop had to be retired as a commercial failure.

 In Lyon, Louis and Auguste Lumière perfected the Cinématographe, a system that took, printed, and projected film.
 In late 1895 in Paris, father Antoine Lumière began exhibitions of projected films before the paying public, beginning the general conversion of the medium to projection.
 They quickly became Europe's main producers with their actualités like Workers Leaving the Lumière Factory and comic vignettes like The Sprinkler Sprinkled (both 1895).
 Even Edison, joined the trend with the Vitascope, a modified Jenkins' Phantoscope, within less than six months.

-In the 1910's a new consumer commodity was introduced aiming at familial activity, the silent home cinema.
+In the 1910s, a new consumer commodity was introduced aiming at familial activity, the silent home cinema.
 Hand-cranked tinplate toy movie projectors, also called vintage projectors, were used taking standard 35 mm 8 perforation silent cinema films.